Tax Information

 International students and scholars are often surprised to learn they have tax filing obligations while they are present in the United States—even if they did not work in the prior year.
 Tax filing does not necessarily mean that taxes must be paid.
 Tax filing is a legal requirement.

-*Please note that information presented on this page has not been approved by the IRS nor the U.S. Treasury.
+*Please note that the information presented on this page has not been approved by the IRS nor the U.S. Treasury.
 In addition, staff from the Office of International Education cannot answer detailed questions pertaining to your Income Tax Return.
-Please check the Powerpoint presentations available below for completing federal tax forms and state tax forms, as well as any other resources listed here.
+Please check the PowerPoint presentations available below for completing federal tax forms and state tax forms, as well as any other resources listed here.

 I. You are required to file the appropriate forms with the IRS whether or not you have earned income in a fiscal year.